ambro-r/SQLExtractor/README.md

 The following functions are supported:

-* Generation of a list of tables that exist within the specified database
+* Generation of a list of tables that exist within the specified database.
-* ...
+* Export of the table structure, including foreign key relationships (constraints).
+* Export (and masking) of data contained within tables.

 ## Running